 - Midfoot/Forefoot: Medium

 - Previous version: Asics DynaFlyte

 Asics DynaFlyte 2 Initial thoughts

-When I first opened the box of the Asics DynaFlyte 2 shoe, I immediately noticed how light the shoe was when I picked up.
-However, I was less than impressed with the design of the upper of the new model.
+When I first opened the box of the Asics DynaFlyte 2 shoe, I immediately noticed how light the shoe was when I picked it up.
+However, I was less impressed with the design and style of the upper portion of the shoe.